abijith-2002/bugflow-backend/APIBackend/SUPABASE_SETUP.md

 5) Notes
    - Backend uses httpx to call Supabase Auth, no client SDK needed.
    - Do not use REACT_APP_* vars in the backend.
+   - The backend no longer accepts a redirect_to field on signup; configure redirect behavior in Supabase (Site URL and Redirect URLs).
+SITE_URL remains required for general configuration.